dkrajzew/degrotesque/docs/index.md

 **degrotesque** is working for me as intended.
 With the current release, all features I had in mind were implemented.
 As such, I suppose that new versions of **degrotesque** will only be released if someone puts new features on the table.
+Adding some further laguage-specific things beyon German, French, and English may be of interest.
 If you need something, you may drop me a mail at daniel@krajzewicz.de.

 License